Network Adapter Optimization2012-05-17 (updated: 2018-03-27) by Philip

 Adaptive Inter-Frame Spacing: This setting enables a time gap between packets to help compensate for excessive Ethernet packet collisions on the network.

 Flow Control: Helps increase the efficiency of traffic regulation for connections that both support flow control frames.
 These frames are sent by an adapter when their receive queues reach a predefined limit, to signal the sending station to pause transmission so the adapter does not drop the packets.
 The implementation of Flow Control (Rx & Tx) in some Network Adapters is known to be buggy, likely at the driver level (Realtek Gigabit adapters confirmed).
 Flow control does not work well with QoS, and is generally not recommended.
 Disabling this feature can help reduce timeouts and improve throughput.

-Interrupt Moderation Rate: Sets the rate at which an adapter interrupts the system to handle incoming or outgoing packets.
+Interrupt Moderation Rate (coalescing): Sets the rate at which an adapter interrupts the system to handle incoming or outgoing packets.
 A lower rate causes the system to be more responsive to packet handling, but can decrease performance of other applications and services on the machine.
 A higher rate means less responsiveness of packet handling but can help increase machine performance, especially useful for when the adapter is sending and receiving larger packets.
 Interrupt Moderation should be disabled to get the lowest possible latency (at the expense of a bit more CPU utilization).
 It should be disabled for gaming, and set at a very conservative setting for pure throughput unless you are aiming for low CPU utilization at the expense of some possible delay.

 Receive/Transmit Descriptors: Both settings are used to sets the number of descriptors that are allocated in the host memory for storing either received packets, or packets to be transmitted.
 These buffers can be increased to improve network performance if there is plenty of memory available.